9 types of office layouts with pros and cons

 This layout assigns employees by teams or departments, with designated areas for each group.
 It supports collaboration and often includes shared workspaces.

-Pros of a team-based office layout
+What are the pros of a team-based office layout?

 These layouts are great because communication and teamwork rise when people collaborate closely on a project—also, having all team members nearby can make project management easier.